downingbots/RLDonkeycar/README.md

 * To address the battery issues, the next step is to add a rotary encoder and pid based upon the [work done by Alan Wells.]( https://www.bountysource.com/issues/49439689-rotary-encoder-updates) This will enable the donkeycar to travel at the desired speed despite a draining battery without making the neural net more complex.

-* There's more that can be done with the minimalistic 2 raspberry pi design.
-For example, instead of using a NN inspired by the simple convolutional NN used so well be the original donkeycar, a 2-level fully connected NN should be tried with PPO.
+* There's more that can be done with the minimalist 2 raspberry pi design.
+For example, instead of using a NN inspired by the simple convolutional NN used so well by the original donkeycar, a 2-level fully connected NN should be tried with PPO.
 A simplified NN should result in more FPS and faster throughput.
-Plenty of fine-tuning remains that can also improve performance.
+Plenty of fine-tuning remains to improve performance.

 ### Acknowledgements

-First thanks to Will Roscoe and Adam Conway for the inital donkeycar code, donkeycar design, and website (donkeycar.com).
+First thanks to Will Roscoe and Adam Conway for the initial donkeycar code, donkeycar design, and website (donkeycar.com).
 Will and Adam built the "hello world" of neural nets and real-world robotics.
 This repository tries to extend their work to Reinforcement Learning... but the RL coding isn't nearly as pretty :-) and may never be ready to be integrated into the main donkeycar branch.

 Thanks to Carlos Uranga at [DeepRacing](http://deepracing.com/).
 His efforts have created a space to develop and test autonomous RC cars on a regular basis.
 As of April 2019, DeepRacing meets bi-weekly at [TheShop.Build in San Jose]( https://theshop.build/San-Jose )